 Finally, counsel submitted that the most clear and authoritative constitutional provision that deals with finality on the question whether the High Court has jurisdiction to declare a provision of the Constitution to be unconstitutional is section 108(2).
-That section provides that the High Court shall have original jurisdiction "to review any law, action any or decision of conformity for with Government. the Constitution".
-Counsel submitted that under that section, the High Court does not have jurisdiction to review or declare a provision of Constitution the to be unconstitutional.
-Counsel submitted that the word "law" in section 108(2) does not mean or include the Constitution, considering that both the words "law" and "the Constitution" appear in the Counsel submitted that same sentence. only statute laws can be examined or tested for constitutionality.
+That section provides that the High Court shall have original jurisdiction "to review any law, and any action or decision of the Government, for conformity with the Constitution".
+Counsel submitted that under that section, the High Court does not have jurisdiction to review or declare a provision of the Constitution to be unconstitutional.
+Counsel submitted that the word "law" in section 108(2) does not mean or include the Constitution, considering that both the words "law" and "the Constitution" appear in the same sentence.
+Counsel submitted that only statute laws can be examined or tested for constitutionality.
 Counsel said that for all these reasons, the Malawi Supreme Court was right in the Nseula case in holding that the Constitution "must be read as a whole without one provision destroying the other but sustaining the other."